apache/apisix/docs/en/latest/building-apisix.md

 apisix quit
 ```

-Whereas, the `apisix stop` command does a force shutdown and discards all pending requests.
+Where as, the `apisix stop` command does a force shutdown and discards all pending requests.

 ```shell
 apisix stop
 ```

-## Building OpenResty for APISIX
+## Building runtime for APISIX

 Some features of APISIX requires additional Nginx modules to be introduced into OpenResty.

-To use these features, you need to build OpenResty.
-See [apisix-build-tools](https://github.com/api7/apisix-build-tools) for setting up your build environment and building OpenResty.
+To use these features, you need to build a custom distribution of OpenResty (apisix-base).
+See [apisix-build-tools](https://github.com/api7/apisix-build-tools) for setting up your build environment and building it.

 ## Running tests

-The steps below show how you can run the test cases for APISIX:
+The steps below show how to run the test cases for APISIX:

 1. Install [cpanminus](https://metacpan.org/pod/App::cpanminus#INSTALLATION), the package manager for Perl.
 2. Install the [test-nginx](https://github.com/openresty/test-nginx) dependencies with `cpanm`: